 The marriage was to have taken place on the 10th, and the coronation on the 20th of this month, but the Pope has definitively refused to come to Paris, and the consecration is deferred till next May.
-Bonaparte hopes during the interval to prevail over the resistance of the Rope.
+Bonaparte hopes during the interval to prevail over the resistance of the Pope.
 He is preparing to play his Holiness one of his usual tricks to force him to have recourse to a second intervention; he will haggle for a bargain, and impose on the Pope the condition of coming to crown him at Paris.
 Meanwhile Bonaparte is flattering and cajoling the priests.
 All Paris was amazed to read yesterday, in the Moniteur, that "his Majesty the Emperor had attended mass at the Tuileries."
-On the 2nd of December the clergy were received at the Tuilerics.
-Bonaparte said to the Curé of St. Germain l'Auxerrois-"You see, I am become your parishioner, M. le Curé."
-He sedulously captivates the good-will of the clergy, in of one mind.
-They would leave him alone, "but on condition that he remain quiet, or let him beware."
-In the evening scarcely a private house was illuminated; and the population, generally so eager to see illuminations, did not stir out to get a sight of the fairy-like splendours of the public monuments and buildings-notably the Hotel de Ville.
+On the 2nd of December the clergy were received at the Tuileries.
+Bomanarte said to the Curé of St. Germain PAuxerrois-"You see, I am become your parishioner, M. le Curé."
+He sedulously captivates the good-will of the clergy, in order to attain the supreme aim of his ambition-to be anointed like Napoleon the Great by the Pope.
+Just now all the courtier bishops, the Donnez, the Goussets, (the names are worthy of the régime they adorn!) are writing entreaty on entreaty to the Pope to conquer or change his determination.
+But the Pope will not so easily yield.
+A rumour has been current on the subject of late that Pius IX. and Bonaparte are playing against each other at high stakes.
+Pius IX. is said to demand as his condition of coming to France, the solemn and authentic re-establishment of the Jesuits.
+Bonaparte recoils from this condition as an enormity.
+Yet, if he should not succeed in his project of gentle compulsion, I have little doubt he will yield to the conditions of the Pope, and consent to the enormity of the re-establishment of the Jesuits in France so great is his ambition to receive a little rancid oil on the crown of his head from the hands of an ex-chasseur of the Italian Guard.
+Pius IX. served in the French army at Leipsic.